-- 1. Do one of the following to select a session: - On the Vulnerabilities tab or the Information tab in the Summary pane, right-click a vulnerable URL.
-For more information, see "Summary Pane" on page 97. - On the Navigation pane, right-click a session or URL.
-For more information, see "Navigation Pane" on page 61 - 2.
+- 1. Do one of the following to select a session: - On the Findings tab in the Summary pane, right-click a vulnerable URL.
+For more information, see "Findings Tab" on page 101. - On the Navigation pane, right-click a session or URL.
+For more information, see "Navigation Pane" on page 63 - 2.
 On the shortcut menu, click Attachments and select an attachment type.

 Note: An alternative method is to select a session in the Navigation pane, click Attachments in the Session Info panel, and then select a command from the Add menu (in the information display area).
-For more information, see "Information Pane" on page 71.
+For more information, see "Information Pane" on page 74.